savoirfairelinux/jami-client-qt/INSTALL.md

     %JAMI_CACHE_HOME% = %TEMP% + '\\jami_test\\.cache'
 ```

-- These environment variables will be temporarily set when using make-client.py to run tests.
+- These environment variables will be temporarily set when using build-windows.py to run tests.

 ## Debugging

-Compile the client with `BUILD=Debug` and compile LibRingClient with
+Compile the client with with `-DCMAKE_BUILD_TYPE=Debug`.

-`-DCMAKE_BUILD_TYPE=Debug`
+Then, if you want to enable logging when running `jami`, launch it

-Then, if you want to enable logging when running `jami` launch it with `-d` or `--debug`
+with `-d` or `--debug`.